georapousi/hy359/README.md

 * Simply Build and Run

-## Help
-A database is not connected with the project so some function may not be completed

 ## Authors

 This is a project based on an assigment requested by my professor ,so the source packages have been created by him and finilized by me and the whole web pages are by me.